AsianPassion/UniMelb-Data-Science/README.md

 **Applied Data Science (Capstone Project):**
 - A very informative subject to make an overall great learning experience
 - Project is very fun and enjoyable if you love applying different techniques you've learnt over the previous subjects
-  - Specifically, we had to create a game playing agent to act as a Taxi driver using real world data.
+- Open ended assignments with the freedom to choose your tool/software to do your research
 - Group project is very dependent on how good your team works together, so find peers that have a similar work ethic as you!
-- **Edit: Michael Kirley will be the new lecturer!!!**
+- **UPDATE 3: Dr Weichang Yu is the new subject coordinator!!!**

 **Maths Subjects**:
 - They're all well run